archco/element-measurer/README.md

-# dom-measurer
+# ElementMeasurer
-The javascript class for measure size of DOM.
+The javascript class for measure size of Element.